 Be prepared for very messy hands while rolling and dipping, but it’s worth it.
 The finished truffles taste quite a bit like chocolate fridge cake – or perhaps a fruit and nut fudge – and doesn’t everyone love both of those?
 I’m pretty sure these would go down beautifully with coffee to finish off your Easter table this year!

-- 100 grams/3.5 ounces dried fruit (I used raisins & chopped dried apricots)
+- 1/2 cup dried fruit I used raisins & chopped dried apricots

-- 200 grams/7 ounces milk or dark chocolate, melted (see notes)
+- 7 ounces milk or dark chocolate melted (see notes)

-- 70 grams/2.5 ounces white chocolate (for the piped crosses)
+- 2.5 ounces white chocolate for the piped crosses

 - Crumble the biscuits/cookies into a large bowl, then add the nuts, spice, fruit, melted chocolate and condensed milk.
 Mix well and leave to firm up in the fridge for a short while (about 10 minutes).